Irrela/Irrela.github.io/_posts/gamedev/2024-03-16-Unity Handbook.md

 }
 ```

-#### 5.Add forward force to the player
+#### 5. 给 Player 增加向前的力

-1. Create a new `“PlayerController”` script, apply it to the Player, and open it
+1. Create a new `PlayerController` script, apply it to the Player, and open it
 2. Declare a new `public float speed variable` and `initialize` it
 3. Declare a new `private Rigidbody playerRb` and `initialize it in Start()`
 4. In `Update()`, declare a new `forwardInput` variable based on `“Vertical”` input